December 9 – 11

 Learn to Read the Story of the Backcountry

-Taught in partnership with Silverton Avalanche School (SAS) and Weston Backcountry, the Recreational Level 1 Course begins the basic foundation for understanding avalanche hazards and developing safe travel practices in and around avalanche terrain.
-The goal is for students to learn the basics of snow pack science, rescue, terrain analysis, and to give each student a framework with which to make decisions.
+Taught using Silverton Avalanche School (SAS) curriculum (which meets or exceeds American Avalanche Association (A3) standards), our Recreational Level 1 Course begins the basic foundation for understanding avalanche hazards and developing smart travel practices in and around avalanche terrain.
+The goal is for students to learn the basics of snowpack science, rescue, terrain analysis, and to give each student a framework with which to make decisions and be a functioning member of a party.
 There are many ways to teach this material and our goal is not to ‘scare you out of the mountains.’
 Instead we will learn why some places hold the potential for avalanches, some do not, and how to identify each.
 A lifetime of great winter adventures can be spent in the mountains outside of avalanche terrain, and if you choose to venture into steeper, snowier terrain this course will help build a process for how to make good decisions.

 Note: Kent Mountain Adventure Center is a member of the SAS COURSE PROVIDER Alliance, offering Avalanche Education, Backcountry Instruction and Rescue Training.